Jay-Wook/regulations/REGULATIONS.md

 - 8g) BOD SHOULD prioritize equipment cost, operation cost, and prize money for each tournament.

 ## Article 9: Approving and Amending this document
-- 9a) This document MUST be approved by the Tournament organizers prior to tournament registration.
+- 9a) This document MUST be approved by the Tournament organizers prior to tournament.
-- 9b) This document MUST be made available to all competitors at the time of registration.
+- 9b) This document MUST be made available to all competitors.
 - 9c) This document MAY be amended at any time with BOD approval.
 - 9d) Upon approval of an amended document, an updated document MUST be available to all competitors immediately.